 The unit will examine the impact of the welfare state and the role and responsibilities of families and communities in supporting healthy development of groups and individuals.
 Students will explore the range of community sector organisations that operate in Australia, sources of funding provided by local, state and federal governments, and the challenges associated with increasing competition between organisations in the community sector for funding.
 The nature of social inequality including culture, gender, age, social mobility, unemployment, and the inequitable distribution of access to wealth, employment opportunities, health services and education across Australia will lead into an exploration of community welfare in practice, including how various government and non-government agencies respond to issues of difference and social disadvantage.
 Students will also research the political influences on the community sector including economic rationalism and the privatisation of health and education.
 The strategic direction of government policy will be explored.Contact hours are 1 hour lecture, 2 hour tutorial each week for 13 weeks.

-This unit provides an opportunity to further students’ core skills for counselling and change work, with opportunities for feedback and practical application of skills.
-Current counselling theories and models are explored and trialled in a workshop setting.
-Students will develop a greater understanding of the theories and interventions of counselling theory and practice, as well as the influence of the counsellor on the counselling process and outcomes.
-Extension of counselling practice for groups and individuals with more complex counselling needs, such as children, adolescents and families will be identified and practiced.Contact hours are 1 hour lecture, 2 hour tutorial each week for 13 weeks.
+Applied Counselling Practice(COU201) provides students with an opportunity to develop core skills for counselling and change work.
+Current counselling theories and models are explored in order for learners to develop a greater understanding of the theories and interventions of counselling theory and practice.
+Awareness for the benefits of counselling is examined as well as becoming aware of the influence of the counsellor on the counselling process and outcomes.
+The counselling practice required for groups and individuals with counselling needs such as children, adolescents and families will be identified and examined through a range of different contexts and indicators.

 This subject advances on theoretical and practical perspectives to enable effective and high level communication in a range of settings.
 It addresses the complex nature of communication and the physical, emotional, cultural and social barriers that can complicate communication processes.
 Skills for developing interpersonal relationships and rapport, including the importance of non-verbal communication, are demonstrated and workshopped.
 The subject addresses the specific communication needs of several relevant client groups, including people with intellectual or physical disabilities, children and families under stress, clients affected by drugs and/or alcohol, and people from diverse cultural backgrounds including Aboriginal and Torres Strait Islanders.
 Leadership, conflict resolution and negotiation skills are also developed.
 Practical skills for delivering information in written form and managing meetings are developed.Contact hours are 1 hour lecture, 2 hour tutorial each week for 13 weeks.